 Letters to the Editor

 Letters must include a descriptive title.
-Most letters to the editor either report cases or small studies or comment on a recent Journal article.
+Most letters to the editor either comment on a recent Journal article or small studies.

 For case reports and small studies, ensure that the chronology of events is clear, and specify the month/year in which events occurred.
 Specify diagnostic criteria used for any diagnoses mentioned, and provide references for scales/assessment tools used.
 If a search of the literature was conducted for related case reports, specify the data sources, keywords, and any date/language limitations used in the search.